drdnar/pico_cpp_trampoline/README.md

 The trampoline itself just fetches the correct `this` pointer and then jumps to the member function.
 This is cursed for several reasons:

- - It executes code as data.
+ - It executes data as code.
 If you or your RTOS enable XN in the MPU, this will crash.
  - The assembly instructions are hard coded as ARM Thumb opcodes, so it's not portable.
  - There's a race condition lurking in the trampoline if you try to destruct the trampoline object.
    You must guarantee that the trampoline cannot be invoked or in-progress *before* destruction.